The main property of the 1st level, "matter," is pure actuality, and especially simplicity and freedom.

 That again includes virtually both complete happiness and pure actuality.
 Suppose that God was not completely happy and created because, for example, He wanted company.
 Then it would no longer be true that God "wills nothing except by reason of its goodness."
 (ST, I, 19, 2, reply 3) He would have created because of the utility to Him of the creation which would be good as a means to the satisfaction of God's "selfish" ends.
 In other words, there would be an evil in God which the creation would help remedy; and therefore, the creation would spring from something evil rather than from something good.

-But again, not vice versa: thus, God the Son is maximally happy in Himself but has no creative powers and so is not good like the Father.
+But again, not vice versa: thus, the 2nd-level natural deistic God is maximally happy in Himself but has no creative powers and so is not good as 3rd-level goodness is good.